mattrglobal/pairing_crypto/README.md

 # Pairing Cryptography

-This library is a simple and easy to use one stop shop for [pairing-based cryptography](https://en.wikipedia.org/wiki/Pairing-based_cryptography).
+This library is a simple and easy to use one stop shop for [pairing-based cryptography](https://en.wikipedia.org/wiki/Pairing-based_cryptography) written in [Rust](rust-lang.org).

 ## Supported Curves